starkware-libs/starknet-staking/docs/spec.md

 Only pool contract for the given staker can execute.
 #### logic <!-- omit from toc -->
 1. [Calculate rewards](#calculate_rewards)
-2. transfer funds from pooling contract to staking contract.
+2. transfer funds from pool contract to staking contract.
 3. Add amount to staker's pooled amount

 ### remove_from_delegation_pool_intent